-Testing can be illuminating, but the “gold standard,” meaning the last word, in figuring out if foods are causing inflammation (contributing to everything from autoimmune arthritis, to irritable bowel, to acne), is to cut out the culprit foods for about a month and see how you feel when you reintroduce them.
+While allergy testing can be illuminating, the “gold standard” in figuring out if foods are causing your inflammation (which can lead to everything from autoimmune arthritis, to an irritable bowel, to acne), is by cutting out the culprit foods for about a month and see how you feel when you reintroduce them.

 Do you have skin issues?
 Digestive issues like gas, bloating, or intermittent constipation?
 Bad allergies?
 How's your energy level?
 What about your mood?
 Ever feel like you suffer from brain fog?
 These are just some potential symptoms of food sensitivities.

-So, before you begin an elimination diet, start at your head and go to your toes, and make a list of everything you notice in your body, however subtle or long-standing the symptom has been.
-This sets you up to notice important changes when they happen.
+So, before you begin an elimination diet, make a list of everything you notice in your body, however subtle or long-standing the symptom has been.
+This assessment will allow you to notice the important changes when they happen on the diet.

 Why 23 Days?

 Antibodies, which are the proteins that your immune system makes when it reacts to foods, take around 21 to 23 days to turn over.
 So, if you don’t quit those foods you're sensitive to for at least that time frame, you won’t experience the true effects of elimination.

 Alcohol also has a lot of sugar that helps things like yeast and harmful bacteria in your gut thrive.
 So when you eliminate alcohol, you may feel better in a few weeks, not just because of the absence of a sleep disruptor and a depressant in your life, but because you've actually changed the flora in your gut that are critical to keeping you healthy!

 You might be thinking: "Cr*#!
 What do I eat?"
 If this is your reaction, don't freak out!
 You can do this.
 The diet requires a little grocery shopping and taking just a few extra minutes a day to prepare your food.